-voting rights and not delegate only when it is in his interest to do so.
+If the fund manager has one investor only, having voting choice always benefits the investor, and his welfare is maximized under this system.
+Intuitively, the investor chooses to retain his voting rights and not delegate only when it is in his interest to do so.
 With multiple investors, however, the question of whether voting choice improves investor welfare is more nuanced because of a collective action problem: when an investor decides whether to retain his voting rights or delegate voting to the fund manager, he trades off the costs and benefits of delegation for himself, but ignores the externalities imposed by his choice on other investors.

 In particular, an investor's decision to delegate his vote affects other investors in two ways.
-First, the decision is made based on the fund manager's information about the state, whereas the investor's vote would be uninformed.
-This force, which we refer to as the "information effect," imposes a positive externality on other investors.
+First, the decision is made based on the fund manager's information about the state, whereas the investor's vote would be uninformed.5 This force, which we refer to as the "information effect," imposes a positive externality on other investors.
 Because investors only internalize the benefits of a more informed decision on the value of their own shares, but not on the value of other investors' shares, the information effect leads to excessive retention of voting rights by investors and inefficiently little delegation.
 Second, the decision is made according to the fund manager's preferences rather than the delegating investor's preferences.
 This "preference effect" benefits investors aligned with the fund manager's vote and hurts investors misaligned with the fund manager's vote.
 We show that even though investors' preferences are on average unbiased, the preference effect on aggregate hurts other investors.
 Intuitively, this is because the investor's delegation decision only matters when the vote is split, and since the fund manager votes a block of shares, a split vote implies that more investors oppose the fund manager's vote than support it.
 Because the investor does not internalize this overall negative externality of his delegation decision, the preference effect leads to excessive delegation of voting rights.

 Which of the two effects dominates and whether voting choice is ultimately beneficial depends on the distribution of investors' preferences, and the heterogeneity of preferences in particular.
 However, the impact of preference heterogeneity varies significantly depending on the exact form of heterogeneity.
-Suppose first that all investors' preferences become stronger.
-For example, in the context of E&S proposals, all investors, even those who were previously moderate, become more concerned about E&S issues.
-Formally, we model this as the scaling of the distribution of preferences by some multiple.
-We show that in this case, the information effect eventually dominates, i.e., there is insufficient delegation under voting choice.
+Suppose first that the preferences of many moderate investors become stronger.
+We show that in this case, the information effect can dominate, i.e., there is insufficient delegation under voting choice.
 Intuitively, if many investors have strong preferences regarding the proposal, then the probability of delegation is low, since all such investors prioritize their private values over information and retain their votes.
-Interestingly, this means that as preference heterogeneity increases in this way, voting choice does not necessarily become more beneficial.
+Interestingly, this means that as preference heterogeneity increases in this way, voting choice does not necessarily become more beneficial and may become dominated by complete delegation.
 There are two opposite effects.
 On the one hand, the preferences of investors who do not delegate become stronger, which favors voting choice over complete delegation.
 On the other hand, because the information effect is more likely to dominate, there is more underutilization of the fund manager's information, and requiring delegation of all votes to the fund helps correct this inefficiency.

-&lt;sup>5This echoes the concern about pass-through voting expressed by Fisch and Schwartz (2023), who write: "Even if fund investors could be nudged to vote, there are reasons to question whether their votes would be informed. ...
+5This echoes the concern about pass-through voting expressed by Fisch and Schwartz (2023), who write: "Even if fund investors could be nudged to vote, there are reasons to question whether their votes would be informed. ...
 Pass-through voting ... fails to account for the significant loss of sophistication, expertise, and efficiency that institutional intermediaries provide."